 Apart from helping the reader to easily follow your work, signposting in an essay makes your work enjoyable to read, as you will sound professional.
 Signposting the structure of your essay strengthens the presentation of your argument, especially when used in the introduction.

-Here are six tips to keep in mind when using signposting words, helping you write an essay that stands out.
+Here are six tips to keep in mind when using signposting words, to help you write an essay that stands out.

 1. Address the main topic early on